jdede/inet-showcases/_docs/wireless/ieee802154/index.md

 They periodically send sensor data to a controller node, which decides adjust the lighting conditions in different rooms.
 The controller sends control packets to the lamps in the rooms to set their brightness or turn them on and off.
 All nodes use IEEE 802.15.4 to communicate.
 Note that this is not a working simulation of the light control and presence detection, just a mockup based on that scenario.

-The simulation can be run by choosing the `TODO` configuration from omnetpp.ini.
+The simulation can be run by choosing the `TODO` configuration from <a srcFile="wireless/ieee802154/omnetpp.ini"/>.
 It uses the following network:

 <img class="screen" src="network.png" onclick="imageFullSizeZoom(this);" style="cursor:zoom-in" style="max-width: 60%;">

-The network contains a number of wireless nodes of the host type `Ieee802154Node`, which is defined in <a srcFile="wireless/ieee802154/Ieee802154Showcase.ned">:
+The network contains a number of wireless nodes of the host type `Ieee802154Node`, which is defined in <a srcFile="wireless/ieee802154/Ieee802154Showcase.ned"/>:

 <p>
 <pre class="include" src="Ieee802154Showcase.ned" from="Ieee802154Node" upto="}"></pre>